Planetary Boundaries We Need to Respect

 What You Need to Know about Planetary Boundaries

 Planetary Boundaries are lines related to the planet’s health that we should not cross or face severe consequences to our Earth’s ecosystems.
-The concepts for them were first proposed in 2009 by Johan Rockström, who at the time was the Director of the Stockholm Resilience Centre, along with an international team of leading environmental scientists.
+The concepts were first proposed in 2009 by Johan Rockström, the Director of the Stockholm Resilience Centre, along with an international team of leading environmental scientists.

-Researchers set measurable borders to define how much humans can change things on Earth before making the environment unstable.
+Researchers set measurable borders to define how much humans can change things on Earth before destabilizing the environment.
 The safe range looks at what level of human impact interferes with the planet’s natural systems.
-The original 2009 paper identified 9 key planetary boundaries related to critical Earth processes:
+The original 2009 paper identified 9 essential planetary boundaries related to critical Earth processes:

-1. Climate Change: Due to extensive mentions in the media, this is the most well-known boundary.
-Crossing this would lead to a much warmer Earth with radical shifts in climate patterns, sea-level rise, and very likely, the collapse of glaciers and ice sheets.
+1. Climate Change: Due to extensive media mentions, this is the most well-known boundary.
+Crossing this would lead to a much warmer Earth with radical shifts in climate patterns, sea-level rise, and, very likely, the collapse of glaciers and ice sheets.

-2. Ocean Acidification: As we release more and more CO2 into the atmosphere, the oceans absorb it more and more, making them more acidic.
+2. Ocean Acidification: As we release more CO2 into the atmosphere, the oceans absorb it more, making them more acidic.
 The lowered pH harms many species, especially corals, mollusks, and some plankton, which can no longer source the calcium carbonate needed to form shells and skeletons.

 3. Stratospheric Ozone Depletion: The ozone layer in the stratosphere protects life from harmful ultraviolet (UV) radiation.
 Ozone depletion, largely due to the use of certain chemicals, could lead to higher UV radiation levels at the Earth’s surface.